warp1337/batch_check_heartbleed/README.md

 * The output of this script is straight forward, it reports VULNERABLE hosts at the end (if found)
-* IMPORTANT: If you check against hosts that don't have an SSL port open you will get a __false positive__, same goes for hosts which are unreachable.
+* IMPORTANT: If you check against hosts that don't have a SSL port open you will probably get a __false positive__, same goes for hosts which are unreachable.